Research

 Errata: Algorithms 5 & 7 have a typo in the last couple lines, where the dimension s is written.
 It should be p.
 The code is written correctly.

-Erin Carson, Kathryn Lund, and Miroslav Rozložník: The stability of block variants of classical Gram-Schmidt.
+Erin Carson, Kathryn Lund, and Miroslav Rozložník.
+The stability of block variants of classical Gram-Schmidt.
 SIAM Journal on Matrix Analysis and Applications, 42(3), pp. 1365--1380, 2021.
-Associated software hosted on Github.
-Pre-print available here.
+Pre-print.
+Software.

 Stefan Güttel, Daniel Kressner, and Kathryn Lund.
 Limited-memory polynomial methods for large-scale matrix functions.
 GAMM - Mitteilungen, 43(3), e202000019, 2020.
-The arXiv version may be more legible for some readers.
+Pre-print.

 For an overview of my thesis and related papers, check out the poster I presented at a recent conference at CIRM in Luminy, France.
 The format is modified from the "better poster" LaTeX template.
 Feel free to contact me for my TeX files.